How Potatoes Affect Blood Sugar

 • Low G1:55 - boiled Sweet Potatoes

-The glycemic load of a food is the glycemic index of a food multiplied by the number of carbs in one serving, divided by 100.
+Glycemic load considers the total amount of carbs in a portion of food and their impact on blood sugars.
+It's measured by multiplying the glycemic index of a food and the number of carbs in one serving divided by 100.
 This calculation can help you better understand how a carb-rich food will affect your blood sugars.

 • 82 (glycemic index) x 20 grams / 100 = 16